-My strategies really apply to the sleepy newborn.
+My strategies in this post really apply to the sleepy newborn.
 If your newborn is like my son was, he doesn’t want to sleep and you have no trouble keeping him awake unless it is time to nurse.
 I will link posts on keeping awake while nursing/bottlefeeding at the end of this post.

-If your newborn is like my daughter, however, you will put 110% of your effort into keeping her awake without any success.
+If your newborn is like my oldest daughter, however, you will put 110% of your effort into keeping her awake without any success.
 You can hold her straight up and she continues to snooze.
 She loves her sleep.
 That is wonderful and all, but you know you need to add waketimes to the day to ensure she sleeps well at night, learns the difference between night and day, and gets some learning time in.
 Here are my steps to adding waketime for your newborn.
 First I will write out a sample feeding schedule so we can all be on the same page:

 9:30–eat, treat as dreamfeed.
 No waketime afterward.

 11:00–possible feeding if baby will take it.
 Again, no waketime following this feeding.
 If you have another feeding at this time, you might feed at 9 PM instead of 9:30.